 Since the establishment of The Mill Mountain Garden Club’s Wildflower Garden 46 years ago, over 80,000 club member hours of work have cultivated, nurtured and expanded this crown jewel of Roanoke, Virginia.
 It is now a living connection between the City’s Discovery Center and The Roanoke Zoo.
 An amphitheater enhances the site as an educational tool, making it a working ‘classroom on the mountain.’
 Many kids, big and small, enjoy the small water feature, too.
 Thousands of students and visitors to the city enjoy the efforts of Mill Mountain Garden Club as they explore the unique natural setting and the magnificent examples of native plants and horticulture specimens within the Mill Mountain Wildflower Garden, a treasure within the city limits.
 For directions to the Wildflower Garden, click here.

-On February 20, 2020, Mill Mountain Garden Club will host nationally know author and environmental activist Dr. Diane Lewis at the Roanoke Council of Gardens Center, 3640 Colonial Avenue.
-10:00 AM.
-Open to the Public
+On February 20, 2020, Mill Mountain Garden Club hosted nationally know author and environmental activist Dr. Diane Lewis.

-Dr. Lewis author of The Great Healthy Yard Project and founder of the Great Healthy Yard Pledge will be the guest of Mill Mountain Garden Club.
+Dr. Lewis author of The Great Healthy Yard Project and founder of the Great Healthy Yard Pledge was guest of Mill Mountain Garden Club.
 Dr. Lewis is an internist and nephrologist licensed to practice in New York.
 Lewis has combined her love of medicine and the environment to lead a movement to protect our most valuable resources as well as our own health.

 Lewis created the Healthy Yard Project to draw attention to growing problems in our Country that often go unnoticed.
 She has dedicated her work to teaching others how chemicals end up in our drinking water and what affects they have on our bodies as well as teaching alternative ways to care for our lawns and gardens.
 Her program “Take the Pledge” has been embraced by local citizens across the Country.